This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What Does "Hypoallergenic" Mean in Jewellery?

 The term "hypoallergenic" suggests something is less likely to cause an allergic reaction than standard alternatives.
+However, the reality is more complex:

 • Crucial Fact: It's NOT a regulated term in the jewellery industry in the UK, EU, or US.
 There's no official standard or certification required to use this label.